agile-ts/documentation/docs/Interfaces.md

 ## `CreateLoggerConfig`

+This is the `CreateLoggerConfig` Interface, and it is used in the creation and configuration of the Agile Logger.
 Here is a Typescript Interface of the Object for quick reference, however each property will be explained in more detail below.
 ```ts